milkyway-labs/milkyway/x/restaking/README.md

 ### Unbonding index

-UnbondingIndex stores indexes that are used to obtain the key of a `UnbondingDelegation` given an `UnbondingID`.
+`UnbondingIndex` maintains indexes used to acquire the key of a `UnbondingDelegation` based on its unique identifier, `UnbondingID`.

 * UnbondingIndex: `0x02 | UnbondingID -> UnbondingDelegationKey`

 ### Unbonding type

-UnbondingType stores the type of a `UnbondingDelegation`.
+UnbondingType represents the type of a `UnbondingDelegation`, indicating to which entity (pool, operator, or service) the unbonding delegation is related.
-This allow to know to which target the `UnbondingDelegation` refers to.
+This information can be used to determine the appropriate actions to take when a `UnbondingDelegation` has completed and the funds should be returned to the user's account.

 * UnbondingType: `0x03 | UnbondingID -> TargetID`

  ### Operator joined services

-OperatorJoinedServices stores which services an operator has joined.
+OperatorJoinedServices maintains a record of the services that an operator has joined.

 * OperatorJoinedServices: `collections.NewIndexedMap(0x13)`